Cruises to Sydney

-There are some wonderful bush walks just minutes from Circular Quay, along the northern harbour foreshore.
-Ferries and water taxis can take you to starting points of several of these walks.
-Or for a real taste of wilderness, head out to the stunning Blue Mountains.
+There are some wonderful bush walks along the northern harbour foreshore, just minutes from Circular Quay.
+Ferries and water taxis can take you to the starting points of several of these walks.

 Ride a ferry or take a harbour cruise

 For the quintessential Sydney holiday experience, take a ferry trip on the harbour.
 Head to Manly to discover beautiful beaches and enjoy stunning scenery on the trip there and back.

 Famous Bondi Beach is just one of the many magnificent beaches along Sydney’s coast.
 Watsons Bay and Nielsen Park are other spectacular sheltered harbour beaches, and are easy to get to from downtown Sydney.

 More About Sydney

 Your ship will dock at either the Overseas Passenger Terminal in the heart of Sydney or White Bay Cruise Terminal, just 4km from the CBD.

 Taxis are widely available throughout the city.
 Water taxis are also available from various harbour-side jetties.
 The city’s ferries, trains, and buses provide an excellent public transport system.